 So, for those of you who (like me) love simple and thrifty, we’ve sourced 10 of the best ideas we could find to help you take your own 4th of July pics without overwhelming yourself.

-If you don’t already have one, you might want to invest in one.
+If you have one of these radio flyer wagons, yaay!
+All you need is some flags to stick in the ground, a gorgeous field like this, and you’re good to go.
+In the case you don’t, you might want to invest in one.
 They’re not overly expensive, and kids of all ages love them!
 They’re also fantastic for containing older babies and toddlers who are hard to capture.

 If your backyard doesn’t look like this… find an open field in a large park or reserve.